Optable/optable-ios-sdk/README.md

 The specified event type and properties are associated with the logged event and which can be used for matching during audience assembly.

-Note that event properties are of type `NSDictionary` and should consist only of string keyvalue pairs.
+Note that event properties are of type `NSDictionary` and should consist of key value pairs, where the keys are strings and the values are either strings, numbers, or booleans.

 ### Integrating GAM360